Ibiza panoramic view

 • Las Dalias Hippy Market: Saturdays only, taxi €15

 Tip: Everything is super easy from the tender drop-off.
-The ferry port to Formentera is right there.
+The ferry port to Formentera is right there, and the ancient sites are all within walking distance.

 Positively Framed Word of Warning